AnonJr/AnonJr.com/_posts/2021-08-21-CoffeeCraft-S02-Storage-and-Decorations.md

 ---
-title: "CoffeeCraft S02: Crops and Storage"
+title: "CoffeeCraft S02: Storage and Decorations"
-description: "Had a couple things that really needed to get done - build some crop farms and get a proper storage setup.
-I only got the crop farms done, but there's a micro farm that chews through bonemeal and a bigger semi-automatic farm that should be enough for me to manage on my own."
+description: "Chill stream today, getting the beginnings of a storage room together, and maybe something a little classier than a cobble platform."
-date: 2021-08-19 18:30:00
+date: 2021-08-21 18:30:00
 tags:
 - CoffeeCraft
 - Minecraft